26Harshita/DBMS_MINI_PROJECT/README.md

 # DBMS_MINI_PROJECT
-Employee Management System Using Pyhton and SQL
+Employee Management System Using Python and SQL